johndef64/johndef64.github.io/GRPMX_playground/readme.md

 ## GRPM System for GitHub Repository

-The GRPM (Genetic Polymorphisms and Nutrition) system is designed to facilitate the integration and analysis of genetic polymorphism data associated with nutrition.
+The GRPM (Gene-Rsid-Pmid-Mesh) system is designed to facilitate the integration and analysis of genetic polymorphism data associated with nutrition.
 The system consists of five modules, each serving a specific purpose and requiring different Python modules.
 Here's an overview of each module:

 ### Module 01: Database Builder